Who Richard advises

 A first 30-minute consultation costs nothing and obliges you to nothing.

-Client assets are held in your own name on FCA-regulated platforms or SEC-licensed brokers, never by me.
+Client assets are held by an appointed trustee or a regulated platform, never by me.

 Estate · 7 min